When it comes to writing blogs people want to read, it can feel like a dark art.

 A blog post is a stand-alone page on your website that provides useful and helpful content about a sub-topic of what your blog is about.

-My blog is about marketing but I’ll create blog posts about lead magnets, blogging, your marketing plan, content ideas etc.
+My blog is about marketing and content creation but I’ll create blog posts about lead magnets, blogging, your marketing plan, content ideas etc.

 The way your potential client engages with businesses has changed.